sowmyagowri/Ironman-A-Java-Game-using-Greenfoot/AvniGulatiWiki.md

+# Week 3

+In the third week, most of our team finalized the design patterns to be implemented by them.
+I finalized on classes and functions of destruction elements in Level 1 which helped me decide that Factory Pattern fits my module.

+## XP core value Feedback

+The team constanly took feedback from each other throughout the week on finalizing the classes and functions of the modules assigned to them.
+This accelerated the team's performance and most of us could decide upon the design patterns that we will build.

 # Week 2

 In the second week, our team researched on possibilities of games in Greenfoot and decided a layout for our game.
 I finalized the destruction objects for Level 1 and have attached their images.
 I have also defined what changes the destruction elements will cause in the game.